marskimiko/studioghibli-app/README.md

 ## Project Philosophy:

-This project was made with the intention of providing a space where you can easily access all of the different Sutdio Ghibli Films and information about them to help you decide which film to watch.
+This project was made with the intention of providing a space where you can easily access all of the different Studio Ghibli Films and information about.

-Hayao Miyazakim is about to release his last film and its imporant to have a place where people can go to quickly access the new iformation to preserve the importance of these films, espcially for newer generations who did not group up with them.
+I was inspired to make this application as a lover Hayao Miyazaki's films and the fact that he is about to release his last film and it was imporant to me to to have a place to go where I read more about them.

 ## Features:

 - Displays a list of all Studio Ghibli films
 - Provides description, release date, run time, and rotten tomato score for each film
 - Can add films that may not be listed